JSA and JHA Requirements on a Construction Project

 There are many available references of how to develop JHA/JSA’s such as OSHA www.osha.gov/publications\OSHA 3071.html.
 Also, many states (Maine, California, Washington) and insurance carriers have provided excellent examples of JHA/JSA methods that can be found online.

 We can provide program development for in-house personnel and assistance in writing JSA/JHA’s, reviewing specific projects, or reviewing JSA’s.
-Our main value is to act as facilitators in addressing the hazards on a job.
-Contact us at 973-366-4660, email info@atlenv.com or fill out our online contact form.
+Our principal value is to act as facilitators in addressing the hazards on a job.
+Please feel free to fill our our online contact form.
+For a quicker response, please click to contact here, as Atlantic Environmental is now under the ownership of Phase Associates.

 Our primary service areas for Construction Site Specific HASP’s are: New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
 We can service most other areas of the U.S. but additional travel charges will be applied.